Compass/compass/doc-src/content/help/tutorials/upgrading/antares.markdown

 ---
-title: CSS3 v2 Upgrade
+title: Compass v0.11 Upgrade
 layout: tutorial
-crumb: CSS3 v2 Upgrade
+crumb: Upgrading to v0.11
 classnames:
   - tutorial
 ---
-# Upgrading to Compass CSS3 v2
+# Upgrading to the Compass Antares Release (v0.11)

 Many mixins and certain uses of mixins have been deprecated, but your existing stylesheets should still work out of the box with one exception: users who are using the `css3/transform` module should update their imports